aleksati/ableton-navigation-system/README.md

 # Matrix MIDI Navigation
-Navigates ableton's session view as a 2D array with only two buttons (for X and Y) on my MIDI-controller.
-The real benefit is that it assosiates every MIDI track with a designated a scene, ensuring fast navigation.
+Navigate ableton's session view as a 2D array using MIDI and assosiate individual tracks with designated scenes to enable super fast navigation (precise skipping).
 Perfect for live use.
 Also includes a script for doing MIDI-mapping between the controller and ableton.

 <p align="center">
  <img src="img/main.gif" width=600>